James Gunn's DC Announces Its First-Ever Superhero Movie Trilogy

 Released: 1978-1987 (Superman, Superman II, Superman III, Superman IV: The Quest for Peace)

-The Christopher Reeve-led Superman quadrilogy proved that superheroes can be successful and headline big-budget blockbusters.
+The Christopher Reeve-led Superman quadrilogy showed that superheroes can be successful and headline big-budget blockbusters.

-It effectively set the template for finding the right balance between origin stories, romance, and spectacle, anchored by Reeve's incredible portrayal, which became the gold standard for decades.
-From a grounded villain like Lex Luthor to a more complex and powerful Nuclear Man, the quadrilogy introduced threats that pushed Superman to the limit and made him a formidable superhero fans know and love today.
+It set the template for finding the right balance between origin stories, romance, and spectacle, anchored by Reeve's incredible portrayal, which became the gold standard for decades.
+From a grounded villain like Lex Luthor to a more complex and powerful Nuclear Man, the quadrilogy introduced threats that pushed Superman to his limit and made him the superhero fans know and love today.

 Released: 1989-1997 (Batman, Batman Returns, Batman Forever, Batman & Robin)

-Many fans debated that the 1980s and 1990s Batman movies are part of a larger quadrilogy of Dark Knight movies despite the tonal whiplash and recasts.
+Many fans argue that the 1980s and 1990s Batman movies are part of a larger quadrilogy of Dark Knight movies, despite the tonal whiplash and recasts.

-These four movies represent a distinct era of Batman on the big screen, bridging Tim Burton's gothic vision and tone to Joel Schumacher's comedic spectacle while still pushing Batman and his rogues' gallery to the forefront.
-Many also noted that they form a loose, chronological progression of Batman stories, collectively defining Batman's cinematic identity before Nolan's iconic Dark Knight trilogy.
+These four movies represent a distinct era of Batman on the big screen, bridging Tim Burton's gothic vision to director Joel Schumacher's comedic spectacle.
+Many also note that the films form a loose, chronological progression of Batman stories, collectively defining Batman's cinematic identity before Nolan's iconic Dark Knight trilogy.

 Michael Keaton, George Clooney, and Val Kilmer all played Batman in these movies, while a star-studded lineup of actors portrayed iconic DC villains, including Jack Nicholson as Joker, Danny DeVito as Penguin, Michelle Pfeiffer as Catwoman, Tommy Lee Jones as Two-Face, Jim Carrey as the Riddler, Uma Thurman as Poison Ivy, and Arnold Schwarzenegger as Mr. Freeze.